SaiEshwar652/Movie_ticket_booking_system-1932041/README.md

 # Movie_ticket_booking_system-1932041

-Backend API's for movie ticket booking system using Node js, Express and MongoDB.
+This movie ticket booking system is built using Node js, Express and MongoDB.

-**1. API to accept details of a movie screen.**
+**1. Accepting details of a movie screen.**

 Request method: POST